 Other Tips To Have A Good Experience In Vietnam

 BRING FOREIGN COINS There are no coins in Vietnamese currency so these are a strange sight to locals.
 [Correction: Vietnam does technically have dong coins….but they are not in distribution.]
-Be willing to give them away as souvenirs — just be prepared because the first thing everyone will ask is “how much is this in Dong?”
+Be willing to give them away as souvenirs.
+Just be prepared because the first thing everyone will ask is “how much is this in Dong?”

 BUY A MOTORCYCLE AND GET OFF THE TOURIST ROUTE Motorcycles in a Vietnam are cheap — only $250-350 USD.
 While people in smaller cities will still try to overcharge you, they are more open to haggling.
-(Speaking of motorcycles, mine is still in Dong Hoi — if anyone wants to grab it and use it around town or to travel the country, just let me know.)
+(Speaking of motorcycles, mine is still in Dong Hoi.
+If anyone wants to grab it and use it around town or to travel the country, just let me know.)

 And Finally…The North-South Divide

 Vietnam has quite a past.
 Over the centuries they have fought off everyone from the Chinese to the French and even persevered through a two decade long war that tore the country in half.
 They are a very strong, resilient, and proud people, and rightfully so.
 Ten minutes in the country and you will realize why outsiders cannot break their spirit.
-However, for Westerns traveling in the north, particularly Americans, please know that you may be treated a little differently by the elders.
+However, for Westerns traveling in the north, particularly Americans, know that you may be treated differently by the elders.